 Employee Retention Credit

-The Treasury Department and the Internal Revenue Service today launched the Employee Retention Credit, designed to encourage businesses to keep employees on their payroll.
+The Employee Retention Credit, is designed to encourage businesses to keep employees on their payroll.
 The refundable tax credit is 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.

 The amount of the credit is 50% of qualifying wages paid up to $10,000 in total.
 Wages paid after March 12, 2020, and before Jan.
 1, 2021, are eligible for the credit.
 Wages taken into account are not limited to cash payments, but also include a portion of the cost of employer provided health care.